mycoding-academy/livewire-organization-crud-demo/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to the application!
+We follow the contribution guide from Larvale which can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct